altocodenl/cell/readme.md

 ### cell.js

+#### `cell.unparseElement`

-This function takes a value `v` that's either a number or text.
+`unparseElement` takes a value `v` that's either a number or text.
 We know it is a number or text because we only pass to it path elements, which by design can only be text or number.
 It will then return the text that, when parsed, becomes the element.

 for example: a number `1` becomes `1`; a text `1` becomes `"1"`; a text ` ` becomes `" "`.
 In essence, the unparser adds back non-literal quotes and slashes that escape literal quotes.